-The diagram below shows the single-phase input L1 and L2, the three-phase output T1, T2, and T3, and the idler connections for the rotary phase converter A, B, and C.
+The diagram below shows the single-phase input L1 and L2, the three-phase output T1, T2, and T3, and the idler connections for the rotary phase converter A, B, and C. Make sure to go off of wire numbers and not wire color as those may vary.

-Figure 3.2.1
+Figure 3.2.1 (Lug diagram may be different on larger units)